Your rights and entitlements

 In some cases, the OPP can apply for compensation or restitution on your behalf.
 This application is usually made at the plea or sentencing hearing.
 However, if the offender opposes the application, the OPP cannot argue the application on your behalf.

-If you are applying for compensation for pain and suffering, you must apply to the court within 12 months of the offending being found guilty or convicted of the crime.
+If you are applying for compensation for pain and suffering, you must apply to the court within 12 months of the offender being found guilty or convicted of the crime.

 Civil action against the offender for compensation